14 days from Copenhagen to Oslo

 From the naval town of Frederikshavn, cross beautiful Kattegat by FERRY to Sweden’s largest port city, Gothenburg.
 See its landmarks during an orientation drive and enjoy time on your own in this charming city.
 (B,D)Day 5 GOTHENBURG–STOCKHOLM.

 .
-Morning sightseeing with a Local Guide features the Royal Palace, Riddarholm Church, a walk through the OLD TOWN, and the festive blue and gold chambers in the CITY HALL, where the annual Nobel Prize banquet is held.
+Morning sightseeing with a Local Guide includes the Royal Palace, Riddarholm Church, a walk through the OLD TOWN, and the festive blue and gold chambers in the CITY HALL, where the annual Nobel Prize banquet is held.
 Choose from our exciting optional excursions to make the most of your stay.
 (B)Day 7 STOCKHOLM–GRIPSHOLM CASTLE–KARLSTAD.

 On the shores of Lake Mälar, [LF] visit King Gustav Vasa’s GRIPSHOLM CASTLE before continuing west through the scenic Lake District.
 On the way, get glimpses of the ancient garrison town of Örebro and Bofors, site of Alfred Nobel’s ammunition factory.
 Overnight in Karlstad on Lake Vänern.
 (B,D)Day 8 KARLSTAD–LILLEHAMMER, NORWAY.

 A scenic day!
 Drive through Värmland, the area so beautifully described in Selma Lagerlöf’s Gösta Berling’s Saga, to the Norwegian border.
-Pass strategic Elverum, rebuilt after total destruction during World War II.
-On via Lake Mjøsa to Lillehammer.
+Via the fortress town of Kongsvinger, situated on the mighty Glomma river, and Lake Mjøsa arrive in Lillehammer.
 Enjoy a guided visit of the fascinating MAIHAUGEN OPEN-AIR MUSEUM, an encounter with Norway’s culture and history and a fascinating collection of artifacts.
-(B,D)Day 9 LILLEHAMMER–BORGUND–FLÅM.
+(B,D)Day 9 LILLEHAMMER–BORGUND–SOGNEFJORD & NÆRØYFJORD–FLÅM.

 Majestic mountains, dark-pine forests, sparkling lakes, and silvery trout streams abound on your leisurely journey today.
-Before arriving in Flåm, stop for pictures at Borgund’s stave church, famous for its beautiful exterior.
-Then, a true highlight: embark for a leisurely CRUISE on the spectacular Sognefjord and Nærøyfjord.
-(B,D)Day 10 FLÅM–VOSS–BERGEN.
+Visit the well-preserved, wooden BORGUND STAVE CHURCH, before arriving in Flåm, where a true highlight awaits: a leisurely CRUISE on the spectacular Sognefjord and Nærøyfjord, a UNESCO World Heritage Site.
+(B,D)Day 10 FLÅM–VOSS–HARDANGERFJORD–BERGEN.

 .
 Your vacation ends with breakfast this morning.
 (B)Meals